wincent/masochist/content/blog/godaddy-vs-network-solutions.md

 But things are changing; in fact, they've already changed.
 The fact that GoDaddy is now the number one registrar indicates to me that the days in which one could justifiably register a domain with Network Solution are over.
 The consolidation argument still holds, but now I'm consolidating all my domains (transferring them) to GoDaddy.
 GoDaddy is no longer the unproven start-up.

-The other day I called Network Solutions to get an authorization code to transfer my dot-org domains (including wincent.org) to GoDaddy.com.
+The other day I called Network Solutions to get an authorization code to transfer my dot-org domains to GoDaddy.com.
 They asked me why I was transferring.
 I answered because of price and because of desire to consolidate.
 They then offered me a special price of $8.50 per year if I chose to keep the domains with Network Solutions.
 I'm sorry, Netsol, but that's too little, too late.
 (And if you can sell domains for $8.50 per year, why are you asking \$34.99 for them?)

 The current prices charged by GoDaddy (\$7.95 per year for transferred domains) seem fair to me.
 My one remaining complaint with the domain name market is that private registrations are not free.
 With private registration you pay an extra fee to keep your personal contact details (name, address and phone number) away from prying eyes.
 Without private registration anybody on the Internet can do a whois lookup and find out those details.
 In my opinion, domain name registrations should be private by default (and privacy should not come at an extra charge); if you want your personal contact information made public then you should be able to opt out of the system.